arduino/docs-content/content/arduino-cloud/03.cloud-interface/00.sketches/sketches.md

 These objects are declared in `thingsProperties.h`:

 - `kvStore`: handles the NVM operations
-- `BLEAgent`: handles the BLE interface
+- `BLEAgent`: handles the Bluetooth LE interface
 - `SerialAgent`: handles the Serial Interface
 - `NetworkConfigurator`: the networkConfigurator instance